Guest Post & Review – Love Lines by Sheri Langer @sherifishbach #romance

 Review

-This book has several aspects that I enjoyed – the multi generations living in the same home, a middle-aged woman trying to wade through the dating pool, and stories of how people met the love of the their life online (that is how I met my husband).
+This book has several aspects that I enjoyed – the multi-generations living in the same home, a middle-aged woman trying to wade through the dating pool, and stories of how people met the love of their life online (that is how I met my husband).
 Fordham has a lot going for her despite being divorced and a single mom.
-She has a job that she enjoys and has been given a new challenge – filling the shoes of a woman that just left and creating a book with stories of how people met online.
-However, the deadline is looming and life keeps getting in the way of progressing very quickly with the book.
+She has a job that she enjoys and has been given a new challenge – filling the shoes of a woman who just left and creating a book with stories of how people met online.
+However, the deadline is approaching, and life keeps getting in the way of progressing very quickly with the book.
 She has been told she might be out of a job if this book doesn’t perform well…no pressure!
-Her dating life is interesting as it is filled with some guys that aren’t the brightest bulbs.
+Her dating life is interesting as it is filled with some guys who aren’t the brightest bulbs.
 There is one ray of sunshine, David Prince, the principal at her daughter’s school.

-The book has it comedic moments but I thought it was mostly when it involved Dorie, Fordham’s mom, or Whitty, Fordham’s daughter.
+The book has its comedic moments, but I thought it was mostly when it involved Dorie, Fordham’s mom, or Whitty, Fordham’s daughter.
 Whitty may be 10 but she is quite precocious and not to be taken lightly.
 I loved how she was giving her mother fashion advice.
-There was something wrong with Whitty when she was born but we don’t know what is wrong until about 1/3 of the way through the book.
+There was something wrong with Whitty when she was born, but we don’t know what is wrong until about 1/3 of the way through the book.

-While I couldn’t related to Fordham’s situation, I could appreciate what she was going through between work and trying to find a love.
+While I couldn’t relate to Fordham’s situation, I could appreciate what she was going through between work and trying to find love.
 Sometimes I wondered if she was trying too hard.

-The book does move at a slower pace than I would have preferred but it was enjoyable all the same.
-I do think that there was sometimes too much detail and the story felt bogged down in places.
+The book moves at a slower pace than I would have preferred, but it was enjoyable.
+I do think that there was sometimes too much detail, and the story felt bogged down in places.

 We give it 3 paws up.